-- 6.84 IRIC partners with MHRA and counterparts in other devolved health systems to publish Medical Device Alerts.
-MHRA manages the publication process and IRIC contributes to content development at the draft stage.
-Once published, MDAs are distributed on the same day across all four UK health systems. - 6.85 IRIC is responsible for distributing MDAs to all NHS Boards and local authorities in Scotland.
+6.80 IRIC is responsible for distributing NatPSA s to all NHS Boards and local authorities in Scotland.
 Once distributed, copies of the alert can be downloaded from the MHRA website 195.

-Estates and Facilities Alert (EFA)
+Estates and Facilities Notice (EFN)

-6.86 IRIC partners with NHS Improvement and counterparts in other devolved health systems to publish EFAs.
-Each partner proposes suitable subject matter and manages the publication process for those alerts if agreed with the other partners.
-Once published, EFAs are distributed on the same day across all four UK health systems.

-6.87 IRIC distributes EFAs to all NHS Boards and local authorities in Scotland.
-Once distributed, copies of the alert can be downloaded from the HFS website Publications page 196.
+- 6.81 IRIC partners with NHS Improvement and counterparts in other devolved health systems to publish EFNs.
+Each partner proposes suitable subject matter and manages the publication process for those notices if agreed with the other partners.
+Once published, EFNs are distributed on the same day across all four UK health systems. - 6.82 IRIC distributes EFNs to all NHS Boards and local authorities in Scotland.
+Once distributed, copies of the notice can be downloaded from the HFS website Publications page 196.